top of page

 The Howard County Antique Farm Machinery Club was started in 1995 by a group of people looking to preserve the farming heritage of Howard County, Maryland.
 Howard County is a 253 square mile community located in Central Maryland, with a population of over 300,000.
 Nestled between Baltimore and Washington, DC, Howard County has a diverse population and rapid growth and development are commonplace.
 Our geographical area ranges from urban landscapes in the east to rolling farmland in the west.

 Our club's mission is to preserve the agricultural way of life that is too quickly disappearing throughout our community.
-One of the main ways we meet this mission is by being the custodians and curators of the Howard County Living Farm Heritage Museum.
-We conduct programs and demonstrations as well as develop displays that tell visitors about the way of life in Historic Howard County.
-Please visit our pages above to learn more about Howard County's Living Farm Heritage Museum and the many programs and exciting activities that continue to educate and preserve.
+One of the main ways we meet this mission is by conducting programs and demonstrations that tell participants about the way of life in Historic Howard County.
+Our goal is to curate and manage a farm heritage based agri-tourism site in Howard County, Maryland.

 IMG_9940.JPG